muxinli/ticktick-quick-add-obsidian/README.md

 ## Features

 - **Quick Task Creation:** Convert a selected paragraph into a TickTick task with one command.
-- **Direct Linking:** Generate an Advanced URI link that takes you right back to the exact block in your note.
+- **Direct Linking:** Generate an Advanced URI link that takes you right back to the exact block in your note (separate community plugin installation required).
-- **Secure OAuth Integration:** Uses TickTick’s OAuth with PKCE for secure authentication and supports token auto-refresh.
+- **Secure OAuth Integration:** Uses TickTick's OAuth with PKCE for secure authentication and supports automatic token refresh.
+- **Automated Authentication:** Uses a temporary local server during the OAuth flow to automatically capture the callback, so you don’t have to copy and paste the authorization code manually.
 - **User-Friendly Settings:** Enter your TickTick API credentials securely and connect with just a few clicks.

 ## Installation